mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   10-mirror_permissions: Sets the mode of the file hello the same as the file hello.

   11-directories_permissions: This script adds execute permissions to all subdirectories for the owner, the group owner, and all other users.

+  12-directory_permissions: This script creates a directory called "my_dir" with permissions 751 in the working directory.